-For those of you who, like myself, are really starting to get into running, you’ve probably heard that a gait analysis is an important part of choosing sneakers that will help keep you from getting hurt while you train.
+For those of you who are really starting to get into running, you’ve probably heard about a gait analysis.
+This is an important test that can highlight the way your body moves when you step.
+It can also help you choose sneakers that will keep you from getting hurt while you train.

 So, have you ever wondered what goes on during a gait analysis?
 Will some shoe salesman just watch you walk and then tell you which shoes he or she wants you to buy?

 Your gait cycle is, quite simply, the continuous, repetitive pattern of how you run or walk.
-For the purposes of analysis, it can be broken into two parts, the stance and swing phase.
+For the purposes of analysis, we can break it down into two parts, the stance and swing phase.

-In the Stance phase, the analysis will look at the following:
+In the Stance phase, our gait analysis will look at the following:

-- Heel strike - The point when the heel hits the floor
+- Heel strike - The point when your heel hits the floor

 - Foot flat - The point where the whole of the foot comes into contact with the floor